winddpan/CodableWrapper/README.md

 XCTAssertEqual(model.animal, .cat)
 ```

-*For more examples, please check the unit tests or CodableWrapperDemo.xcworkspace*
+*For more examples, please check the unit tests or CodableWrapperPlayground/CodableWrapperPlayground.xcodeproj*

 ## How it works